Much of the conversation on this blog is dedicated to women and what happens when they have hypothyroidism or low thyroid function.

 Women may notice changes in symptoms within 4-6 weeks, but in men, it tends to require 8+ weeks for these changes to be noticed (using subjective symptoms as a guide).

-If you are a man, currently taking thyroid hormone, and not noticing any changes to your symptoms, it might be worth considering changing medications to something containing T3 hormone or simply increasing your dose.
+If you are a man currently taking a thyroid hormone, and not noticing any changes to your symptoms, it might be worth considering changing medications to something containing T3 hormone or simply increasing your dose.

 These formulations have T3 in them which is the active thyroid hormone.